CardioLeo/anxiousDragon/README.md

 // Description:
 // Title: anxiousDragon

+---

+// Instructions:
+// Reassure the Anxious Dragon that he can catch the Absent-Minded Cat.
+// You can answer questions, or try clicking around.

+---

+// Notes and Credits:

+// All the work was my own, except that I used a background,
+// two sprites and graphics from Scratch's open library
+// (although with a different colored cat).

+---

 // This project, which I originally began either towards the end of 2020
 // or the beginning of 2021, is rough around the edges, but I've tested it
 // quite a lot, and worked out a number of the kinks.